kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 });
 ```

-- Fifth type of defining a function is new to JavaScript and it is called **Arrow Functions**.
+- Fifth type of defining a function is new to JavaScript, and it is called **Arrow Functions**.
 It is usually used for Lambda functions or functions with small code blocks.

 _For example_:
 ```